-As the Postdoctoral Fellow in Cotton Breeding and Physiology with CSIRO Agriculture and Food, you will be based at the Australian Cotton Research Institute (ACRI), Narrabri, in regional New South Wales.
+As the Postdoctoral Fellow in Crop Physiology (for application in breeding) with CSIRO Agriculture and Food, you will be based at the Australian Cotton Research Institute (ACRI), Narrabri, in regional New South Wales.
 Developing an understanding of the physiological responses of cotton to abiotic stress, you will assess genotypic variation for the limiting transpiration trait in cotton.
 To understand potential value of this trait at the plant and crop level, you will assess GxE responses through crop modelling and field studies.
 Your work will also include research investigating pollen viability under high temperature stress with the results ultimately being used to develop breeding material with enhanced abiotic stress tolerance.

 At ACRI we conduct a wide range of research aimed at providing stable and ecologically responsible systems of cotton production for Australia, now and in the future.
 Research projects include efforts into plant breeding, entomology, agronomy and crop physiology.
 Joining the cotton breeding teams onsite, you will also have the opportunity to interact with integrated cotton management colleagues also based in Narrabri.